 2. What Do You Understand by Costing?

 Costing can be defined as the process of ascertaining costs.
 It, therefore, refers to the technique of ascertaining costs.
-It encompasses all the principles applied in the determination of the cost of products and services.
+It encompasses all the principles applied in determining the cost of products and services.
 Different types of costing exist depending on the industry.
 These are historical, absorption, marginal, and standard costing.

 3. Define the Term Cost Accounting

-Cost accounting is the applying of accounting and costing principles to determine costs.
-It also refers to the analysis of savings or expenses and comparing them with previous expenses or standards.
+Cost accounting is the application of accounting and costing principles to determine costs.
+It also refers to analyzing savings or expenses and comparing them with previous expenses or standards.
 It uses different costing methods and techniques to classify, record, and appropriately allocate expenses to determine the price of products and services and their relations to sales values.
 It aims at determining profitability.

 4. Mention Three Main Reasons for Cost Accounting